NatVor/teachua-deployment-AKS-NatVor/README.md

   3. Apply the Docker Compose configuration to orchestrate the deploymen: docker-compose up

 This will initiate the deployment of both the backend and frontend components locally, based on the configurations defined in the docker-compose.yml file.

+For production deployment, you'll need to follow next steps:  ....